 When it comes to bodybuilding, it is better to train for less time but with high quality than for more time with low quality.

 Therefore, the key to training smarter and not harder is to increase the intensity of workouts and reduce the duration.
-Workouts generally shouldn’t last more than an hour unless you are lifting heavy and rests are longer.
+Workouts generally shouldn’t last more than an hour unless you are lifting heavy and rest periods are longer.

 “You can train long or you can train hard but you can’t do both.” ― Jeff Cavaliere

-The 3 key essential pillars of bodybuilding are training, nutrition and recovery.
+The three core pillars of bodybuilding are training, nutrition and recovery.

 Training is necessary for providing your muscles with the stimulus they need to tear.
 Nutrition is necessary for providing your muscles with the nutrients they need to repair and grow.
 Recovery is necessary for providing your muscles with the rest they need to repair and grow.

-By understanding and then successfully applying the 3 pillars of bodybuilding, you will create an environment that is prime for maximising muscle growth, allowing you to ultimately achieve the results you desire.
+By understanding and then successfully applying the three pillars of bodybuilding, you will create an environment that is prime for maximising muscle growth, allowing you to ultimately achieve the results you desire.